Did Ciara’s voice come to mind when you read the title? hahaha, me too. I caught myself mid dance, but lest I digress.

 This got me thinking about God, His word, and faith.
 To His children, God says, your expectations will not be cut short |Prov.23:18|.
 Expectation here is interchangeable with hope.
 Let me ask you a question.
 If given the option to choose between process and reward, what would you pick?
 I believe most, if not all, myself included would choose reward.
 You don’t have to ask me twice, I would much rather skip the work.

 The above verse is in my opinion one of the most quoted, right up there with I can do all things through Christ… That’s not to say that there is anything wrong with this, except for maybe what’s continuously skipped over.
 Verse 17, the DIY part before the promise, let not your heart envy sinners, but continue in the reverent and worshipful fear of the Lord all day long.
 Which brings me back to food.
-My momma’s cooking is synonymous with flavour.
+My momma’s cooking is synonymous with flavor.
 Every single time, without fail, my taste buds are blown to shreds with every delightful sensation I can think of.
 But I can always tell when the chicken for example, has sat in a marinade for a good amount of time.
 Boy is there a difference!
-The spices have time to sip into every crevice and rest, pushing the flavours to the very pinnacle of epic.
+The spices have time to sip into every crevice and rest, pushing the flavors to the very pinnacle of epic.

 What I have come to realize is this.
 The spices are great and all, but the real sauce is my mom.
 When I watch her cook, it looks to me like she doesn’t measure and just lets the spices fall until the Holy Spirit says stop.
 I feel like He maybe shouts sometimes, ‘cuz my mom.
-She just let’s herself go hahaha.
+She just lets herself go hahaha.
 But dang, is she beyond skilled at knowing just the right amount of everything to put to make the combination work.
 This my people is the essence of meditation.
 Marinating in God.

 What you look forward to is heavily dependent on the quality of time spent with God.
 He is not in the business of withholding anything good from you, but you have to do your part.
 I trust my mom to deliver because I know her character.
 That was not learned in one day.
 It’s been years of being around each other, communicating…vibing.
 This is also why I can tell my mom’s voice apart from others.
 It is distinct to me.